Dhruv-2003/Scaling-Ethereum/contracts/README.md

 -> Track `RequestSent` event in CONSUMER and set the data from here into ORACLE using `setRequestData` -> Track `RequestFulfilled` event in CONSUMER , take the data and the result , call `fulfillRandomness` in the ORACLE

+## API Oracle

+-> User will call `buildAPIRequest` , to check if there is a build , if not , call `requestBuildReq` from Oracle -> Node tracks the `buildRequest` , and calls `buildRequest` in CONSUMER -> tracks the `buildRequest` in CONSUMER , set the data into ORACLE with `completeRequestBuild` in ORACLE.
+-> Later the user call `requestData` in ORACLE , track

 ## NEXT TARGETS

 -> API fetch Oracle